 I received a call from a key account out of the blue one day informing me that they were considering cancelling their contract when it was up for renewal.
 It turns out that their company was looking for ways to cut costs and one executive in particular didn’t think our product was worth keeping.
 I had a strong relationship with my contact who was also a huge internal champion.
 He agreed to work together on a plan to demonstrate the value our product had delivered to date as well as highlight opportunities that would generate more value in the future.
 It was revealed that the executive’s major concern was that usage and adoption was concentrated in just one department.
 The executive agreed to a 30 minute meeting where we would made a case for continuing their contract.
 I presented data that tied our products to upsell revenue we had generated for the customer.
 We also presented case studies and best practices that outlined how additional departments could benefit from using our products.
 Our head of Product discussed our product roadmap and highlighted items that were relevant to their use case and industry.
 We listened to their feedback and brought the conversation back to concrete objectives they had vocalized throughout the meeting, namely to drive adoption across more departments.
 We were able to agree on goals and next steps for a 3 month “re-launch” across more departments.
 The customer was able to see more value from our product and renewed their contract shortly after our “re-launch”.

-Have questions that I didn’t address?
-Mention them in the comments and I’ll respond with a follow up- who doesn’t love free advice?
+Have common Customer Success questions that I didn’t address?
+Mention it in the comments and I’ll respond with a follow up- who doesn’t love free advice?